Guide for Sew-in with Lace Frontal Closure

 After cutting the edges of the lace, take your adhesive product whether glue or otherwise and secure the borders.
 Apply the adhesive on your skin and along the hairline after flipping the edges.
 After you have applied the adhesive, let down the lace and align it to form your perfect hairline.

-The advantage of sewing in with lace frontal closure
+The advantage of sewing in with a closure

 The outstanding benefit of sew-in installation is the security it offers you.
 Safety when styling your hair and for day to day use is important because it boosts your confidence.
 You will not constantly worry that the hair will move or fall off.